Last updated

 Pharmacist

 How to get there: A Doctor of Pharmacy (Pharm.D.) or bachelor’s degree in pharmacy is required.
-Graduates must complete practical training and register with the provincial college of pharmacists.
-Bridging programs are available for internationally trained pharmacists.
+Graduates must complete a period of supervised practical training and register with their provincial regulatory college.

 Financial Manager

-What the job is like: Financial managers oversee accounting teams, develop budgets, create financial reports and advise senior leaders on strategy.
-Their work affects everything from day‑to‑day cash flow to long‑term planning.
+What the job is like: Financial managers oversee accounting and finance departments, prepare budgets, develop policies and advise senior leaders on fiscal strategies.
+They coordinate reporting, supervise staff and often work extended hours to meet deadlines.

 Construction Manager

 What the job is like: Construction managers plan, budget and coordinate building projects.
-They negotiate contracts, select subcontractors and ensure work meets safety and quality standards.
-Long hours and on‑site visits are common.
+They negotiate contracts, select subcontractors, supervise site activities and ensure safety and quality standards are met.

-How to get there: Typically you’ll need a university degree in civil engineering or a college diploma in construction technology.
-Some roles require a master’s degree in project management.
-Professional engineering status or trade certification and several years of industry experience are often necessary.
+How to get there: Most have a university degree in civil engineering or a college diploma in construction technology, and some employers require a master’s in project management.
+Several years of experience in the construction industry—often as a supervisor or field superintendent—are needed, and professional engineering or trade certification may be required.

-Pay and outlook: Converting the median wage of $47 per hour to an annual salary gives roughly $97,760.
-Demand is strong in many provinces, moderate in others, and a moderate labour shortage is expected as senior managers retire.
+Pay and outlook: Job Bank data show hourly wages from about $31.25 to $83.76; the median wage of $48.72 translates to an annual salary of roughly $101,338.
+Demand is strong in many provinces, and a moderate labour shortage is expected as senior managers retire.

 Airline Pilot

 What the job is like: Airline pilots fly passenger and cargo aircraft.
 They conduct pre‑flight inspections, coordinate with air‑traffic control, monitor instruments and respond to emergencies.
-Flight engineers assist with aircraft systems, and instructors teach flying techniques.
+Flight engineers assist with aircraft systems, and instructors train new pilots.

-How to get there: Pilots usually complete secondary school, then attend a certified aviation school.
-A commercial pilot’s licence (about 200 flight hours) or an air transport pilot’s licence (1,500 flight hours) is required, and many airlines prefer additional diplomas or degrees.
-Flight engineers and instructors need specialized licences and ratings.
+How to get there: Pilots typically complete secondary school and then attend a certified aviation program.
+A commercial pilot’s licence (usually requiring more than 200 flight hours) or an air transport pilot’s licence (more than 1,500 hours of flight experience) is necessary, and additional endorsements are needed to fly different types of aircraft.

-Pay and outlook: Using the median wage of $53.85 per hour, the annual salary for an airline pilot is approximately $112,000.
-Job prospects are good in most provinces and moderate in Alberta and British Columbia.
-Canada faces a pilot shortage as many current pilots retire.
+Pay and outlook: Using the national median hourly wage of $53.85, an experienced airline pilot earns about $112,000 per year.
+Job prospects are good in most provinces and moderate in Alberta and British Columbia; a pilot shortage is emerging as many current pilots approach retirement.

 Real Estate Agent

-What the job is like: Real estate agents help clients buy, sell or rent homes and commercial properties.
-They evaluate market trends, host open houses, negotiate offers and guide clients through closing.
+What the job is like: Real‑estate agents help clients buy, sell or rent properties.
+They evaluate market trends, host open houses, negotiate offers and guide clients through paperwork and closing.
 Because earnings are commission‑based, agents often work evenings and weekends.

-Pay and outlook: The Job Bank reports national annual earnings from about $32,360 to $178,000, with a median around $58,400.
-Roughly 85 % of agents are self‑employed and 92 % work full time.
-Employment prospects are good in many regions and moderate or undetermined in others, with opportunities created by moderate growth and retirements.
+Pay and outlook: Job Bank data show annual earnings ranging from about $32,867 to $178,000, with a median of $58,400.
+Because most agents are self‑employed, income varies widely.
+Employment prospects are good in many regions due to a steady turnover of listings and retirements.

 High Demand Industries Offering Top Salaries